odoo/documentation/content/applications/finance/fiscal_localizations/brazil.rst

 - **Quotation confirmation**
     Confirm a quotation into a sales order.
 - **Manual trigger**
-    Click on :guilabel:`Compute Taxes Using Avatax`.
+    Click on :guilabel:`Compute Taxes Using AvaTax`.
 - **Preview**
     Click on the :guilabel:`Preview` button.
 - **Email a quotation / sales order**